 Winter hiking is a magical time to enjoy outdoor adventure.
 But cold hands can ruin your fun.
 Not only are you incredibly uncomfortable, frostbite damaging your fingers is a very serious risk.
 If you want to enjoy winter activities make sure you have high-quality gloves that will keep you dry and comfortable in the cold.
-In this article, we share the best winter hiking gloves and the pros and cons of each.
+In this guide, we share the best winter hiking gloves.
+Plus we look at the pros and cons of each.

 Winter snow and cold doesn’t stop us from getting outdoors.
 Brad and I love to hike, snowshoe, and cross-country ski in the winter.
 And we both really appreciate gear that keeps us warm and toasty in the cold.
 When properly dressed for an outdoor adventure you can be as comfortable as you would be on a warm summer day.
 In fact, we wrote a complete guide to what to wear when hiking in cold weather.